yahyasahaja/vue-parallax-wrapper/README.md

 # vue-parallax-wrapper
 Vue component wrapper for parallax effect using vue slot that let you define parallax scenario for your components with desired each start and end value related to the scroll position.

+✨ This library compatible with vue 2 and vue 3 ✨

 ## Install
 ```sh
 # yarn